chrrrisw/kmel_db/kmel_db_format.md

                                           ^78 Start of unknown 5
                                                     ^7c Start of TALB index

-The int at offset 0x80 is the offset to the album (TALB) table.
+The int at offset 0x80 is the offset to the album (TALB) name table.<br>
+The int at offset 0x84 is the offset to the album (TALB) title table.<br>
+The int at offset 0x88 is the offset to an unknown table.<br>
+The int at offset 0x8c is the offset to an unknown table.

     1.xxd:0000080:    8b02 0000 9f02 0000 a302 0000 0000 0000  ................
     2.xxd:0000080:    7603 0000 8a03 0000 9203 0000 0000 0000  v...............